petershin/liferay-learn/docs/dxp/latest/en/site-building/publishing-tools/publications/enabling-publications.md

    Using Sandbox Only can help reduce accidental edits to production.
    ```

-1. (Optional) Toggle *Allow Unapproved Changes*.
-While enabled, users can publish a publication even if it contains unapproved changes.
+1. (Optional) Enable *Allow Unapproved Changes* to let users publish unapproved changes to a publication.

 1. Click *Save* to save your configuration.
-This redirects you to the Publications application page.
+You're redirected to the Publications application page.

 Once enabled, you can access the drop-down Publications bar menu from anywhere in your Liferay instance.